 To accommodate the different transfer rates, the receive FIFO (Figure 3-8) serves as a buffer between the 8-bit network (deserializer) interface and the 16/32-bit system interface.
 The FIFO is arranged as a 4-byte wide by 8 deep memory array (8-long words, or 32 bytes) controlled by three sections of logic.
 During reception, the Byte Ordering logic directs the byte stream from the deserializer into the FIFO using one of four write pointers.
 Depending on the selected byte-ordering mode, data is written either least significant byte first or most significant byte first to accommodate little or big endian byte-ordering formats respectively.

 As data enters the FIFO, the Threshold Logic monitors the number of bytes written in from the deserializer.
-The programmable threshold (RFT1,0 in the Data Configuration Register, see Section 6.3.2) determines the number of words (or long words) written into the FIFO from the MAC unit before a DMA request for system memory occurs.
+The programmable threshold (RFT1,0 in the Data Configuration Register, see Section 6.3.2) determines the number of words (or long words) written into the FIFO from the MAC unit before a direct memory access (DMA) request for system memory occurs.
+When the threshold is reached, the